Press Release Guidelines

 All releases submitted by 6:00 pm EST are published around 12:00 am EST. Unless a date is specified, releases will be posted with the current days submissions.
 If you need same day service, please check our SERVICES & FEES section.

 WE DO NOT ACCEPT FREE RELEASES.
-IF YOUR RELEASE DOES NOT COMPLY WITH OUR GUIDELINES AND IS NOT PAID FOR, IT WILL SIMPLY BE REJECTED.
-IF YOU ABUSE THE SYSTEM AND CONTINUALLY SEND IN SUBMISSIONS WITHOUT CHECKING THE GUIDELINES, YOUR ACCOUNT WILL BE DELETED AND YOUR IP BANNED.
+IF YOUR RELEASE DOES NOT COMPLY WITH OUR GUIDELINES AND IS NOT A PAID RELEASE, IT WILL SIMPLY BE REJECTED.

 - You MUST create a Profile before submitting a Press Release.
 If you do not have contact information attached to your release, it will be rejected.